 Update the POM with Dependencies

-First we need to have dependencies for the core Camel jars, its spring, jms components and finally ActiveMQ as the message broker.
+First we need to have dependencies for the core Camel jars, spring, jms components, and finally ActiveMQ as the message broker.

 Writing the Server